rick-r/marriage-figaro-norway/captions.md

 secreta ambasciatrice.
 Non sarà, non sarà.
 Figaro il dice.

-"Almaviva you bastard.
+Almaviva you bastard.
 Now I see your plan more clearly, out on location, you the director, me the assistant director, and Susanna on the casting couch?
-I don't thinks so!"
+I don't thinks so!